modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 **[Sebastian Voss](https://www.fortiss.org/en/about-us/people/sebastian-voss/)** has done his PhD in the avionic context at EADS Innovation Works in the Sensors, Electronics and Systems Integration department.
-At fortiss he is heading the Model-based Systems Engineering department and the re- search group Design Space Exploration, for finding optimized system configurations.
-His research interests include tech- niques and tools for the professional development of software- intensive systems, efficient design space exploration methods and their model-based (tool) development in A UTO FOCUS3.
+At fortiss he is heading the Model-based Systems Engineering department and the research group Design Space Exploration, for finding optimized system configurations.
+His research interests include techniques and tools for the professional development of software-intensive systems, efficient design space exploration methods and their model-based (tool) development in A UTO FOCUS3.

-**[Tatiana Chuprina]()** started at fortiss as a Master student with a study of experimental comparison between A UTO FO- CUS3 and Papyrus-RT.
+**[Tatiana Chuprina]()** started at fortiss as a Master student with a study of experimental comparison between A UTO FOCUS3 and Papyrus-RT.
 After her successful graduation from the Frankfurt University of Applied Science in 2016, she has been developing her work as a computer scientist at the Model-based System Engineering competence field at fortiss.
 She is currently at the beginning of her doctoral research having